‘Just knowing’ the basic facts means that your child can master Maths and spelling

 Revise, revise, revise.
 Good teachers never assume their students understand and remember today what was taught yesterday, and they revise regularly.
 Indeed, research has shown that revision is an important part of the coaching or teaching session so that new learning is remembered.
 Brain research has demonstrated how regular practice of new learning gives brains the opportunity to ‘hardwire’ the connections between the neural pathways so that these new memory pathways become hard-wired into existing neuron nets.

-Rote learning by itself is slow and boring.
+However, rote learning by itself is slow and boring.
 Repetition and drills don’t work well on their own.
 When your child revises ‘mindlessly’ by just repeating the information over and over, they won’t remember easily because their mind is not paying attention.
 You have probably experienced the time-consuming boredom of having to repeat information over and over until it is remembered.
-I have some suggestions for you so that your child is definitely not bored and stays interested and involved while they revise.

 Flash cards are brilliant tools to help your child remember because they can be flexible and exciting to use and easily adapt to revise most facts.
-You can make your own flashcards using card or paper, and there are versions on the internet now too.
+They can test themselves too because the answers are on the back.
+You can make your own flashcards using card or paper, and there are versions on the internet.
 I use them for all my students when they have to remember basic facts ranging from upper high school biology and physics, to addition and subtraction number facts.
-They can test themselves too because the answers are on the back.

 Flashcard variations to keep your child focused and interested: